Welcome to our LGBT+ staff pages.

 Policies and guidance

 - Royal Holloway has developed a Dignity at Work: Anti-Bullying & Harassment Policy, which aims to explain the College Grievance Policy & Procedure and to support and empower staff to make appropriate complaints against bullying, harassment, victimisation and discrimination in the workplace.
+We are also developing a Transitioning at Work Policy.
+College policies can be found here.

 - Coming Out @ Work Guide – a step-by-step, evidence-based introduction to the coming out process in the workplace.
 This was prepared, for staff, by our LGBT Staff Network.